priyatam/pie/docs/spec.md

 ### Spec

-prepare
+_prepare_
-> Prepare crust: prepare content in Markdown/Plain Text with YAML meta-data.
-A content can be anything.
+> Prepare crust: prepare content in Markdown or Plain Text with YAML metadata.
+A content can be anything: blog, page, interactive search, live feed, etc.,

-add_recipes
+_add_recipes_
-> Add Templates with Mustache, and optionally, 3rd-party logic (Mustache lambdas), packaged together as 'Recipes'.
+> Add templates with Mustache and themes with Bootstrap.

-bake
+_bake_
-> Heat everything into a single index.html
+> Compile content, logic, and styles into an index page with a router to navigate pages/content

-serve
+_serve_
-> Serves the single page to anywhere: github pages, S3, email, etc.,
+> Serve a single page to Github, Dropbox, or S3.